WuerthPhoenix/tornado/src/collector/email/doc/README.md

 }
 ```

-In the Tornado Event, the _filename_ and *mime_type* properties of each attachment
+Within the Tornado Event, the _filename_ and *mime_type* properties of each attachment
 are the values extracted from the incoming email.

 Instead, the _encoding_ property refers to how the _content_ is encoded in the Event itself.
-It can be of two types:
+It can be one of two types:
-- __plaintext__: the content is included in plain text
+- __plaintext__:  The content is included in plain text
-- __base64__: the content is encoded in base64
+- __base64__:  The content is encoded in base64

 ## Particular cases
 The email collector follows these rules to generate the Tornado Event:
-- if more than a body is present in the email or its subparts,
+- If more than one body is present in the email or its subparts,
-  the first usable body found is used, the others will be ignored
+  the first valid body found is used, while the others will be ignored
 - Content Dispositions different from _Inline_ and _Attachment_ are ignored
 - Content Dispositions of type _Inline_ are processed only if the content type is _text/*_
-- The email subparts are not scanned recursively; this involves that only the subparts at
+- The email subparts are not scanned recursively, thus only the subparts at
   the root level are evaluated